drmibell/node-red-contrib-queue-gate/README.md

 <img  src="https://github.com/drmibell/node-red-contrib-queue-gate/blob/master/images/actions.png?raw=true">
 where flush = send all queued messages; reset = delete all queued messages; dequeue = send oldest message in queue.

-The specified behaviors of the queuing state (flush before opening, reset before closing, and reset before default) can be reversed by sending a sequence of commands, i.e., [reset, open], [flush, close] or [flush, default].
+The specified behaviors of the `queueing` state (flush before opening, reset before closing, and reset before default) can be reversed by sending a sequence of commands, i.e., [reset, open], [flush, close] or [flush, default].

 ## Node status
 The state of the gate is indicated by a status object: